 The Port sought public comments as part of scoping until Wednesday, November 27, 2019.
-A summary of comments will be posted on this online site in January and the Draft EIS is anticipated for release in Q2 2020, which is the next opportunity for public comment through the environmental review process.
+A summary of comments was posted on this site on February 6, 2020.
+The Draft EIS is anticipated for release in Q2 2020, which is the next opportunity for public comment through the environmental review process.

-Additional details on the project can be found at https://www.portseattle.org/projects/new-cruise-terminal.
+Additional details on the project can be found at portseattle.org/projects/new-cruise-terminal.